India advises its citizens to leave violence-hit Niger as soon as possible | Business

 External Affairs Ministry spokesperson Arindam Bagchi said at his weekly media briefing that India is closely monitoring the ongoing developments in Niger. ''In light of the prevailing situation, Indian nationals whose presence is not essential are advised to leave the country as soon as possible,'' he said.

 ''They may bear in mind that air space is currently closed.
-When departing through a land border, utmost precautions may be taken to ensure safety and security,'' he added, reading out the advisory.
+When departing through a land border, utmost precautions may be taken to ensure safety and security,'' he added, reading out an advisory.

 ''All those Indian nationals who have not registered with the Indian Embassy in Niamey are strongly advised to do so expeditiously,'' he said.